 In early 2014, FCG’s Group Technology Services division (GTS) completed the implementation of Focus, an award-winning new insurance management platform.
 This enabled FCG to significantly cut operational overheads, and offer better-targeted products to customers, faster than its competitors.

-FCG commissioned CBO to define and support the implementation of a new target operating model (TOM).
+FCG commissioned CBO to define and support the implementation of a new Target Operating Model (TOM).

-- detailed target operating model
+- detailed TOM

 At this same workshop, the participants also co-created an initial draft of a plan for the development of a detailed TOM.
-This included detailed work on processes, role profiles, and use of information systems – details which some consultancies do not include in organisational strategy work but which CBO believes is beneficial to help ensure that a TOM is easily implementable.
-Work on the detailed TOM continued outside of the workshop, and eventually articulated 35 key changes that needed to be made to GTS’ ways of working to deliver the vision that its management, staff and customers now shared.
+This included detailed work on processes, role profiles and use of information systems – details which some consultancies do not include in organisational strategy work but which CBO believes is beneficial to help ensure that a TOM is easily implementable.
+Work on the detailed TOM continued outside of the workshop, and eventually articulated 35 key changes that needed to be made to GTS’s ways of working to deliver the vision that its management, staff and customers now shared.